Motorola razr To Go On Sale In The U.S. Starting February 6 Following Delayed Launch

 Powering the Motorola razr is a Snapdragon 710 chipset from Qualcomm.
 This is a mid-range chipset that offers relatively sedate performance compared to other processors that are typically used by phones in this price range.
 Connectivity options supported by the phone range from Wi-Fi a/b/g/n/ac, and Bluetooth 5.0 to USB Type-C and NFC.
 The razr also has a fingerprint scanner and houses a non-removable 2510 mAh battery with support for 15W fast charging.

-Customers interested in preordering the Moto razr can do so starting January 26.
+Customers interested in preordering the Motorola razr can do so starting January 26.
 The device will also be available for purchase in brick and mortar stores on or after February 6.